It is not hard to differentiate between an insect and a mammal. I wanted to find out the main differences between them.

 Colonies, Family Groups, And Packs

-This idea of the numbers of insects and mammals leads to the differences in colonies, family groups, and packs.
+This idea of insects and mammals’ numbers leads to differences in colonies, family groups, and packs.

 Mammals typically live in small family groups or as solitary individuals.
 For the former, this could be a pack of wolves or prairie dogs that live and hunt together.
 It could be an extended family group of meerkats with their own hierarchy.